WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

      </figure>

 As suspected, `sum` is being evaluated as a string, when it should be a number.
-This is the cause of the demo's bug.
+You've now confirmed that this is the cause of the bug.

+### Method 3: The Console {: #console }

-A second DevTools alternative to `console.log()` is the Console.
-Use the Console to evaluate arbitrary JavaScript statements.
-Developers commonly use the Console to overwrite the variable values when debugging.
-In your case, the Console can help you test out potential fixes for the bug you just discovered.
+In addition to viewing `console.log()` messages, you can also use the Console to evaluate arbitrary JavaScript statements.
+In terms of debugging, you can use the Console to test out potential fixes for bugs.
 Try it now:

 1. If you don't have the Console drawer open, press <kbd>Escape</kbd> to open it.
 It opens at the bottom of your DevTools window.
 1. In the Console, type `parseInt(addend1) + parseInt(addend2)`.
+This statement works because you
+   are paused on a line of code where `addend1` and `addend2` are in scope.
 1. Press <kbd>Enter</kbd>.
 DevTools evaluates the statement and prints out `6`, which is the result you expect the demo to produce.

      <figure>
        <img src="imgs/get-started-console.png"
-         alt="The Console drawer, after evaluating a statement."/>
+         alt="The Console drawer, after evaluating parseInt(addend1) + parseInt(addend2)."/>
        <figcaption>
          <b>Figure X</b>.
 The Console drawer, after evaluating
          <code>parseInt(addend1) + parseInt(addend2)</code>.